-A few days later, the squad goes out on patrol again, this time in the factory-ruins north of the Perfume River which divides the city of Hue, where the Americans believe enemy forces have hidden.
+A few days later, the squad goes out on patrol again, this time in the factory-ruins north of the Perfume River which divides the city of Hue, where the Americans believe enemy forces have hidden themselves.
 Crazy Earl comes across a toy rabbit in a ruined building and picks it up, triggering an explosive booby trap that kills him, leaving Cowboy as the reluctant squad leader.
-The squad becomes lost in the ruined buildings, and a unseen sniper (Ngoc Le
+The squad becomes lost in more ruined buildings, and a unseen sniper (Ngoc Le

 ) pins them down wounding two of their comrades, first Eightball (Dorian Harewood

 ), and then Doc Jay (Jon Stafford